official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 “The UK draft does not now appear to have any realistic chance of being accepted by the Security Council.”[^104]

-[^103] Manuscript comment Blair on Minute Powell to Prime Minister, 15 November 2001, ‘The War: What [^104] Minute McKane to Manning, 23 November 2001, ‘Iraq’.
+[^103]: Manuscript comment Blair on Minute Powell to Prime Minister, 15 November 2001, ‘The War: What
+[^104]: Minute McKane to Manning, 23 November 2001, ‘Iraq’.

 346

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 195. Mr McKane identified two options: